LILAQ Real-time air quality monitoring: from collection to dissemination

 Techniques learned

 Students will gain familiarity in the topic of air pollution, including sources and processes that govern the amount and type of air pollution.
-Students working on area (1) will learn to calibrate and operate a suite of instruments that measure the chemical composition and physical properties of fine particulate matter (PM) by mass spectrometry and electrodynamic sizing.
-Students working on area (2) will learn to work with varied formats of data in python, to automate the synchronization of data from multiple sources, and to generate simple web-based visualizations of data that has both temporal (time-varying) and spatial (location-varying) attributes.
+Students will learn to work with varied formats of data in python, to automate the synchronization of data from multiple sources, and to generate simple web-based visualizations of data that has both temporal (time-varying) and spatial (location-varying) attributes.

 Project start